ficiverson/radiocom-flutter/README.md

 # radiocom-flutter

-This is a flutter application for Community Media Stations.
+This is a flutter application for Community Media Stations based in radioco APIs.

 ## Getting Started